France women's national cricket team

 The France women's national cricket team is the team that represents the country of France in international women's cricket matches.
 They became an associate member of the International Cricket Council (ICC) in 1998, having previously been an affiliate member since 1987.

 In April 2018, the ICC granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between France women and another international side after 1 July 2018 will be a full WT20I.
+Therefore, all Twenty20 matches played between France women and another international side after 1 July 2018 were a full WT20I.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 The France women's team made their debut at an ICC women's event when they played in the 2021 ICC Women's T20 World Cup Europe Qualifier group.

-Women's cricket in France
+History

-In May 2011, "Coupe de France Féminine" has been established as part of a continuing commitment to the women's game in France.
+In May 2011, "Coupe de France Féminine" was established as part of a continuing commitment to the women's game in France.
 The first ever representative France women's team, les "Dames de France" played against Jersey Ladies (2011, Saumur and 2013, Jersey).
 Creation of an Indoor Women's National Championship is the newest development, involving four teams over four tournaments in 2013.

 Older women too play in some clubs alongside their male counterparts, but efforts are now being specifically directed to involving women of all ages in the sport as part of the high priority being given to the development of women's cricket.